 1. All entries, with entrance fee, must be received by the Entries Secretaries on or before 30 JUNE 2018.
+An entry is only a valid entry when any “own choice’ is complete.
+In this regard TBC is not acceptable.
 One form only for Duets, Duologues and Trios etc.

 It is the responsibility of competitors to check that their entries have been received by the Festival.
 Entry forms are downloadable at the beginning of each syllabus section.